What Your Genes Say About Your Weight and Eating Habits

 - Looking for a similarly personalized nutrition option that costs less?
 Gene Food or GenoPalate offer about the same results at less than half the cost.

 - Have focused diet and nutrition questions?
-Choose Orig3n or Vitagene.
+Choose Vitagene.

 - Interested in a virtual health coach?
 Try DNAfit or Gini Health.